Deja Vu at Scale: Paraphrase-Robust Detection of Duplicate Gherkin Steps in Behaviour-Driven Software Testing with Sentence-Transformer Embeddings and a 1.1M-Step Open Benchmark: Corpus Construction

 \subsection{Why this dataset matters}

-Three properties of the released artefact place it in a different category from prior BDD-quality data. \emph{First, scale:} 1{,}113{,}616 steps across 23{,}667 \texttt{.feature} files exceed the next-largest published BDD-quality dataset by two-to-three orders of magnitude (Table~\ref{tab:corpus-compare}); prior work of \citet{binamungu2018vst,irshad2022ist,suan2015msc} relies on single-organisation corpora ranging from a few hundred to approximately fifteen thousand steps. \emph{Second, cross-organisational coverage:} the corpus spans 347 repositories from 284 distinct GitHub owner accounts, spanning multiple BDD frameworks (Cucumber-JVM, behave, pytest-bdd, Cucumber-Ruby, cucumber-js, SpecFlow, Behat, Karate, and minor variants), supporting findings about BDD practice that no single-organisation study can substantiate. \emph{Third, release engineering for reproducibility under licence diversity:} each parquet row carries the upstream repository's SPDX licence identifier; raw \texttt{.feature}-file bodies are not redistributed (many inherit copyleft obligations) but are reconstructible on demand from pinned commit SHAs by the released \texttt{rehydrate.py} script.
+Three properties of the released artefact place it in a different category from prior BDD-quality data. \emph{First, scale:} 1{,}113{,}616 steps across 23{,}667 \texttt{.feature} files exceed the concurrent GWT dataset by a factor of roughly sixty in scenario count and prior BDD-quality evaluation corpora by more than three orders of magnitude in step count (Table~\ref{tab:corpus-compare}); prior work of \citet{binamungu2018vst,irshad2022ist,suan2015msc} relies on corpora of at most three projects each --- 187 scenarios, approximately six hundred industrial steps, and 148 feature files, respectively. \emph{Second, cross-organisational coverage:} the corpus spans 347 repositories from 284 distinct GitHub owner accounts, spanning multiple BDD frameworks (Cucumber-JVM, behave, pytest-bdd, Cucumber-Ruby, cucumber-js, SpecFlow, Behat, Karate, and minor variants), supporting findings about BDD practice that no single-organisation study can substantiate. \emph{Third, release engineering for reproducibility under licence diversity:} each parquet row carries the upstream repository's SPDX licence identifier; raw \texttt{.feature}-file bodies are not redistributed (many inherit copyleft obligations) but are reconstructible on demand from pinned commit SHAs by the released \texttt{rehydrate.py} script.
 The accompanying Gebru-style datasheet \citep{gebru2021datasheets} documents collection, filtering, biases, and intended uses.
 The 1{,}020-pair labelled calibration benchmark with three-author Fleiss' $\kappa = 0.84$ inter-annotator agreement is, to our knowledge, the first published BDD-quality labelled benchmark; future detector proposals can calibrate against it directly.